Wings on Wheels

 Car logos.

-You pass them on every highway, in every parking lot, on every street in every city in the world.
-And yet — have you ever stopped to really look at them?
+You pass them on every highway.
+In every parking lot.
+On every street.
+In every city in the world.

 Have you ever noticed how many automotive brands use wings, wheels, and serpents in their logos?